 I am the Finding Enough Wombat.
-Well, I’m actually a nature lover living in the East of England with my husband and our dog.
+Well, I’m actually a nature lover living in the East of England with my husband.

 I set up this blog to document my thoughts on my personal journey to FIRE (Financial Independence Retire Early) in the UK and what happens once we get there.
 If I am lucky, it might help someone else too.